GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 1. RoboTorq Input Value (RoboTorq_in):
 - RoboTorq_in = TTP x 3600 x time
 - RoboTorq_in = TTP × 3600 × 100
-- RoboTorq_in = 5 × 3600 × 100 = 1,800,000 RT = 1.8 MRT (MRT = Million RoboTorq)
+- RoboTorq_in = 100 × 3600 × 100 = 36,00,000 TT = 36 MTT (MTT = Million TokenTorq) = 10,000 RoboTorq (3600 TokenTorq = 1 RoboTorq)

+So... you can see that we can just multiply TTP x time and arrive at RoboTorq_in.

+Nice, right?

+In USD at an unsubsidized estimated cost of $0.05/kWh, I would pay just $500 for my full production run in 2025 money.

 ---

 2. MintingNeeded:
 - MintingNeeded = RoboTorq_in (Torq_gamble - 1)
-- MintingNeeded = 1.8 MRT × (3 − 1) = 3.6 MRT
+- MintingNeeded = 10 kRT × (3 − 1) = 20 kRT (Thousand Robotorq = kRT)

 ---

 3. Total Value Out:
-- RoboTorq_in + MintingNeeded = 1.8 + 3.6 = 5.4 MRT
+- RoboTorq_in + MintingNeeded = 10 + 20 = 30 kRT

 ---

-4. Items: 400 → Sell at 13.5 kRT each → zero inflation, zero debt, 100% citizen ownership.
+4. Items: 400 → Sell at 75 RT each → zero inflation, zero debt, 100% citizen ownership.

 ---

-I would pay the robot 4.5 kRT per item, so as long as I keep my overhead below 7 kRT per item, I'm in the black.
+I would pay the robot 25 RT per item, so as long as I keep my overhead below 50 RT per item, I'm in the black.
+If I sell them all, I have 20 kRT to absorb my costs.
 Seems like a good deal for everyone.

 **RoboFund**: So I go to *RoboFund*, the network's robotic labor investment house, and submit my torq curves.
-I get approved for a MakerFunnel to fund the project.
+I got approved for a MakerFunnel to fund the project.

 ---